galeksandrp/config/README.md

 ### Setting values

-Although Config supports setting values via `set()` or, via the array syntax, **any changes made this way are NOT reflected back to the source files**.
+Although Config supports setting values via `set()`, **any changes made this way are NOT reflected back to the source files**.
 By design, if you need to make changes to your configuration files, you have to do it manually.